 First, go to the field options and select from which boards will be populated the list:

 Then, select a card from the dropdown:

 You can only select one card.
 The project which serves as data source should be in the same team than your project.

 Current limitation: the cards from the source project are not aware they have been selected in another project as part of a

-Board as data source attribute.
+Board as data source field.